jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 55 Restrictions on determination of access arrangements by arbitrators
 (1) Subject to section 66, or to any agreement between the each owner and occupier of the land and the person desiring access, an arbitrator shall not be entitled to determine an access arrangement in respect of prospecting or exploration for, or mining of, a mineral other than petroleum.
 (2) Unless otherwise agreed between the each owner and occupier of the land and the person desiring access, an arbitrator shall not be entitled to determine an access arrangement to enable prospecting or exploration for, or mining of, petroleum in respect of the following classes of land:
-  (a) any land held or managed under the Conservation Act 1987 or any other Act specified in Schedule 1 to the Conservation Act 1987:
+  (a) any land held or managed under the Conservation Act 1987 or any other Act specified in Schedule 1 of the Conservation Act 1987:
   (b) land subject to an open space covenant in terms of the Queen Elizabeth the Second National Trust Act 1977:
   (c) land subject to a covenant in terms of the Conservation Act 1987 or the Reserves Act 1977:
   (d) land for the time being under crop: